Ziad-el3shry/Rainfall-Prediction-AUS-Weather/README.md

 Expand the analysis to include time-series forecasting models (e.g., ARIMA, LSTM).

 Perform clustering to group similar climate zones across Australia.

-📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-👤 Author
-Ziad Attia Elhafian
-Data Science | Machine Learning | Climate Analytics GitHub • LinkedIn • Email

-Disclaimer: This project is for educational and analytical purposes only and is not intended for operational forecasting or commercial use.

----

-Let me know if you'd like to:
-- Add a custom dataset link (e.g., from Kaggle).
-- Include a table of contents.
-- Export this as a downloadable `README.md` file.
-- Personalize the author section with your actual details.